camercadop/drf-enterprise-information-platform/apps/users/README.md

 ### User

 Authentication-critical fields only.
 Uses email as the login credential.
+Inherits from `AbstractBaseUser` and Django's `PermissionsMixin`, which provides `is_superuser`, `groups`, and `user_permissions` fields.

 | Field | Type | Description |
 |-------|------|-------------|